marmelab/sedy/.github/CONTRIBUTING.md

 # Configuration

 ## Sedy
-Create a new file `sedy/config/development.json` with the following informations:
+Create a new `sedy/config/development.json` with the following informations:

 ```json
 {